3 Votes

 Directions

-1. COMBINE shallot, garlic, crabmeat, mayonnaise, chives and lemon zest in a medium bowl; season with salt.
+1. Combine the shallot, garlic, crabmeat, mayonnaise, chives and lemon zest in a medium bowl; season with salt.
 Gently fold to combine.
 Set aside.
 (Crab mixture can be made 4 hours ahead.
 Keep covered and chilled until use.)

-2. POUR oil into a large saucepan fitted with a deep-fry thermometer to a depth of 6 inches.
+2. Pour the oil into a large saucepan fitted with a deep-fry thermometer to a depth of 6 inches.
 Heat oil over medium-high heat until thermometer registers 375°F.

-3. WHILE oil is heating, whisk flour, cornstarch, baking powder and ½ teaspoon salt in a large bowl.
-Gradually whisk in beer, just to blend (batter will be thick).
+3. While the oil is heating, whisk the flour, cornstarch, baking powder and ½ teaspoon salt in a large bowl.
+Gradually whisk in the beer, just to blend (batter will be thick).

-4. WORKING in batches of about 4, measure 1 heaping tablespoon crab mixture per beignet, roll into a ball, and drop into batter.
-Using a fork, toss to coat and lift from batter, letting excess drip back into bowl.
-Carefully lower beignets into oil.
+4. Working in batches of about 4, measure 1 heaping tablespoon of crab mixture for each beignet, roll into a ball, and drop into the batter.
+Using a fork, toss it to coat; lift the beignet from the batter, letting excess batter drip back into bowl.
+Carefully lower each beignet into the oil.
 Fry, turning occasionally, until crisp and deep golden brown, about 4 minutes, making sure to return oil to 375° between batches.

-5. TRANSFER beignets to a paper-towel–lined plate and season with salt.
+5. Transfer the beignets to a paper-towel–lined plate and season with salt.